nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-03-enabling-google-plus-profiles-for-google-apps-users-in-under-2-minutes/index.md

 ---
 title: Enabling Google Plus Profiles for Google Apps users in under 2 minutes
-description: "Learn how to enable Google+ profiles for Google Apps users in just 2 minutes.
-Follow our simple steps to unlock new features and enhance your experience!"
+description: Learn how to enable Google+ profiles for Google Apps users in just 2 minutes.
+Follow our simple steps to unlock new features and enhance your experience!
 date: 2011-11-03
 creator: Martin Hinshelwood
 id: "4016"